RMerl/asuswrt-merlin.ng/release/src/router/haveged/README.md

 are enabled.
 The capture or inject diagnostic may be enabled singly by setting the option to 'capture' or 'inject'.
 A setting for any value other than 'no' for this option forces --enable-daemon=no. See DIAGNOSTICS below for details.

-The --enable-init option is active only when --enable-daemon is 'yes'.
-This value can specify a template to be used in the installation of an init method by the build's install target.
-The default value, 'no', disables the feature.
-Other values can be used to install a traditional systemv init script or systemd unit definition.
-See INSTALLATION for details.

-The --enable-initdir is active only when --enable-init='service.*', i.e. a systemd install.
-See INSTALLATION for details.

 The --enable-nistest option enables more thorough testing for the check target.
 See CHECKING for details.